agileware/org.civicoop.dataprocessor/docs/uc-mailtokens.md

 ### Output (Search)
 To make sure that I have defined all properly, I usually also create a Search output so that I can check in CiviCRM that my dataprocessor does what I expect it to do.
-1. Add a second output, but this time select "Activity Search" from the Select output dropwdown.
+1. Add a second output, but this time select "Activity Search" from the Select output drop down.
 1. Add the Search form to a Parent menu in CiviCRM
 1. Define the permission, the default is perfect.
 1. The ID field here would be the Activity ID